September 1999 Democratic Party of Japan leadership election: Background and contest

 Kan had led the Democratic Party since its foundation in 1996, initially alongside Yukio Hatoyama, then alone from 1997.
 During 1998, he had overseen the merger with other opposition parties which established the party as the second-largest in the country, and wrested control of the House of Councillors from the Liberal Democratic government in the 1998 election.
 However, this was undercut the following January when the LDP formed a coalition with the Komeito and Liberal parties, allowing them to dominate that year's Diet session and sideline the DPJ.
 Kan's leadership came under question due to this, dissatisfaction with his decision making, and internal disunity.
 On 24 August, Kan announced that he would seek re-election as leader; Hatoyama declared his own candidacy two days later.

 Kan faced difficulties securing the twenty nominations required to run; he pledged to change his leadership style if re-elected.
 Hatoyama stated he would "raise a flag of new liberalism against growing conservatism" and reform the party's leadership structure.
 The three candidates spoke at fourteen cities over two weeks in the leadup to the election, finishing in Tokyo.

 The party's 146 Diet members were eligible to vote in the election, as well as 81 approved candidates for the next election, and 94 representatives of DPJ prefectural chapters.
 Within the party, Kan was considered a "middle of the road" liberal democrat, while Hatoyama was considered more conservative.
 The Japan Times reported that Hatoyama was close to majority support within the party, but that most of Yokomichi's supporters would favour Kan in a runoff ballot.

+Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.
+Each Diet member was eligible to vote, as were approved candidate for upcoming Diet elections, and two representatives from each of the party's prefectural branches.
+A total of 321 people were eligible to vote (146 Diet members, 81 approved candidates, and 94 prefectural representatives).
+If no candidate won more than 50% of votes, a runoff was to be held the same day.